Detailed guides to painful problems, treatments & more

 Tags: treatment, massage, harms, devices, manual therapy, pain problems

-Three articles on PainSci cite Grant 2004: 1.
+Three pages on PainSci cite Grant 2004: 1.
 Dammit, Jim, I’m Not a Doctor!2.
 The Complete Guide to Neck Pain & Cricks3.
 Massage Therapy Side Effects

 original abstract Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.